 Winters in Tulsa are among the harshest in Canada.
 Snowy, blustery, cold winter days with long, even colder nights that put Dante’s 9th circle to shame.
-To keep up with the cold and to keep your home warm, heaters are running a wintery marathon.
+To keep up with the cold and to keep your home warm, furnaces are running a wintery marathon.
 It’s dry inside and outside, resulting in a season of chapped lips, static electricity and dry throats.
-Yuck!
+Gross!

 Why should I humidify?